ONWARD® Medical Launches Capital Increase by Way of an Accelerated Bookbuild Offering and of a Public Offering in France for an Indicative Amount of EUR 15 Million, with an Up to EUR 5 Million Upsize Option

 1 Source: Euronext data

-The Company currently envisages using the net proceeds of the Offerings to:
+ONWARD Medical currently envisions using the net proceeds of the Offerings to:

-- Fund research & development activities, including continued product development and regulatory approval of the investigational ARC-EX* System to restore hand and arm function and the investigational ARC-IM* System for improved blood pressure regulation (45%);
+- Fund research & development activities, including continued product development and regulatory approval of the investigational ARC-EX® System to restore hand and arm function and the investigational ARC-IM® System for improved blood pressure regulation after spinal cord injury (45%);

 - Fund working capital requirements (5%).

-The net proceeds from the Offerings are expected to extend the current cash runway of the Company into mid-2025, in particular the Company is of the opinion, taking into account the net proceeds from the Offerings, that it has sufficient working capital to meet its present requirements and cover the working capital needs for a period of at least 12 months following the date of this announcement.
+The net proceeds from the Offerings are expected to extend the current cash runway of the Company into mid-2025.

 Details of the Offerings